aliaksandr-tsukanau/cargopy/docs/introduction.rst

 Here's the approach of Happyly:

-* Write you business logic in universal *Handlers*, which don't care at all how you serialize things or send them over network or deal with message queues.
+* Write you business logic in universal *Handlers*, which don't care at all how you serialize things or send them over network etc.
 * Describe your schemas using ORM/Framework-agnostic technology.
 * Plug-in any details of messaging protocol, serialization and networking.
   Change them with different drop-in replacements at any time.

+Happyly can be used with Flask, Celery, Django, Kafka or whatever technology which can be used for messaging and also provides first-class support of Google Pub/Sub.

 Use cases